 Liz Stanton, Research Fellow

 Liz Stanton is an economist who works with GDAE and is a Senior Associate at Synapse Energy Economics, Inc. She holds a PhD in economics from the University of Massachusetts-Amherst.
 Prior to joining Synapse, she was a senior economist with the Stockholm Environment Institute’s Climate Economics Group.
-She has co-authored two books on environmental and energy economics: Environment for the People (2005) and Climate Economics: The State of the Art (forthcoming).
+She has co-authored two books on environmental and energy economics: Environment for the People (2005) and Climate Economics: The State of the Art (2013).

 Top of Page

 Anne Marie Codur, Visiting Research Fellow